dcnieho/gazeMapper/README.md

     1. Next, run the `Gaze to plane` action.
     1. Next, run the `Validation` action.
-    1. Finally, run the `Make video` action, which draws the detected markers, the participant's gaze and the projection of that gaze to the plane on the scene video, along with information about the episode annotations.
+    1. Finally, run the `Make mapped gaze video` action, which draws the detected markers, the participant's gaze and the projection of that gaze to the plane on the scene video, along with information about the episode annotations.
     1. Now, you can export the gaze data projected to the plane, the created video and the glassesValidator data quality measures to a folder of your choosing using the `Export trials` action.
 An export for this example after following the above steps is [available here](https://lu.box.com/s/oum8tp5joh1z08f4it6sc1zkmyzaa8dz).

 ### Example 2: Two participants and two planes